Climate change

 Our warming climate has many impacts on people, environments and industries.
 Some of these impacts include:

 See Impacts of Climate Change for more information about how climate affects us.
+Find out more at NSW Government's Adapt NSW website.

-Source: Basics of climate change, Adapt NSW (NSW Government)
+Source: Basics of climate change, Adapt NSW (NSW Government).

 Challenges and actions